GoogleCloudPlatform/compute-virtual-ethernet-linux/README.md

 ### Compiling the driver

 Building and installing this driver requires that you have the headers installed for your current kernel version.
+On CentOS, you might have to additionally install the `kernel-devel` package.

-Ensure the drivers are installed, then build, install, and load `gve.ko`:
+Ensure the headers are installed, then build, install, and load `gve.ko`:

 ```bash